cannin/ihop-reach/_reports/2019-05-29-gsoc-week-one.md

 ## Conclusion

-It has been a great learning experience till now.
+It has been a great learning experience so far.
 I had very less experience in working with python for web services, but I am using it now since the first day of Google Summer of Code 2019.
 I am enjoying the journey and I hope that with time and experience my work efficiency and quality will increase.<br>
 My mentor, Augustin has constantly helped me by providing materials.
 He is just a message away, whenever I require his guidance.
 I am indebted to him, for the patience he shows.
 > In real open source, you have the right to control your own destiny.<br>
 > ~*Linus Torvalds*